QuentinMaillard/Obsidian-Sapiens_Framework/• Home •.md

 banner: "![[planetarium.jpeg]]"
 banner_y: 0.664
 ---
-# Welcome to you Construct, dear Homo Sapiens ❤️
+# Welcome to you Foundation, dear Homo Sapiens ❤️

 👉 This note is the Home note, it can be an entry point to your most used ***spaces*** and ***dimensions***, or shortcuts to important ***embodiments*** (if these terms aren't clear to you, head to the [[700 • SAPIENS (vault) Standard|vault's standard]]).